Esri/military-planner-application-csharp/README.md

 		* Open and build solution file

 * Running
-	* Download and unzip the .zip file(s).  https://esri.box.com/s/g6nes1k4xqjwtmgs1kanvr1ayx4m9yfg
+	* Run or debug from Visual Studio
-	* Unzip military planner application zip file
+	* To run from a stand-alone deployment
-	* Unzip arcgisruntime10.2.4 folder so that you end up with ./application/arcgisruntime10.2.4  (same level as MilitaryPlanner.exe file)
+        * A pre-built [application folder](./application) has been provided
-		* Only need to do this once
+		* You may add the runtime deployment folder (ex. `arcgisruntime10.2.4`) to this folder to quickly create a runtime deployment (ex. `./application/arcgisruntime10.2.4`)
-	* Run MilitaryPlanner.exe
+        * Run MilitaryPlanner.exe from the deployment folder

 ## Resources